hhiruko/estus-power-applet/README.md

 A custom Dark Souls–themed tray icon for the Cinnamon `power` applet.

-This project modifies the default `power@cinnamon.org` applet to use a Estus icons in the system tray.
+This project modifies the default `power@cinnamon.org` applet to use Estus icons in the system tray.

 ## Installation
 1. Download or `git clone` this repository into your Cinnamon applets directory: